Iasmym-Louhanne/hopeflex/README.md

 # Hopeflex E-commerce

 This is a simple example of an e-commerce application using Next.js, Supabase for the database and Stripe for payments.
+The project now includes a basic cart system, a checkout page with shipping calculation by CEP and an admin area protected by password.

 ## Setup

-1. Copy `.env.example` to `.env` and fill in your Stripe and Supabase credentials.
+1. Configure o arquivo `.env.local` com suas chaves do Stripe e Supabase e defina `NEXT_PUBLIC_ADMIN_PASS`.
 2. Install dependencies:
    ```bash
    npm install